All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 We put together this evidence-based timeline so you can set realistic expectations.
 Keep in mind that individual results vary significantly, and your prescribing physician is the best source of guidance for your specific situation.

-Before we walk through the timeline, it is important to understand why 0.25mg exists in the treatment protocol.
+Before we walk through the timeline, why 0.25mg exists in the treatment protocol.
 This dose is the introductory titration step.
 It was not designed to produce maximum weight loss.
 Its primary job is to help your body adjust to the medication with fewer gastrointestinal side effects.

 In the STEP clinical trials, participants spent only four weeks at 0.25mg before escalating to 0.5mg.
 During this window, the medication begins building to steady-state concentration in your body.
 Semaglutide has a long half-life of approximately one week, meaning it takes about four to five weeks of consistent dosing to reach a stable level in your bloodstream.